gtheilman/OnCallAssignments/README.md

 **Step 7:** Open the application in your web browser using the provided URL

 When the application is initially set up, the _login | password_  is _admin | admin_.
-Change the admin password right away to something private.
+Change the admin email and password right away to something private.
 Create a user account for yourself and use it rather than the admin account.
 Make sure to give your new account the appropriate role (i.e., administrator).

 **Step 8:**  Enter your Twilio credentials into the application.